 With the release of iOS 12 and 13, Apple added a feature that combines texts into one conversation view for a contact that has multiple numbers.
 If a contact of a Hearsay Relate user uses both a personal and work number to communicate with their agent or advisor and are texting to both of those numbers, then their iMessage will default to the number they used last.

-To make business conversations between you and your advisor distinct, contacts of Relate users should create separate contact entries on their iPhone for their agent or advisor.
-For example, if you have both a work number and a personal number for them, creating separate contacts such as “Tami Jones - Work” and “Tami Jones - Personal” will prevent iMessage from combining your different text threads when you text your agent or advisor.
+To make business conversations between you and your client distinct, you should instruct your client to create separate contact entries on their iPhone for your Relate number.
+For example, if they have both a work number and a personal number for you, creating separate contacts such as “Tami Jones - Work” and “Tami Jones - Personal” will prevent iMessage from combining your different text threads when they text you.

-There are two ways to manage your contacts for this:
+There are two ways to instruct your clients on how to manage this:

 METHOD #1: SEPARATE CONTACTS